iamntz/grunt-wp/root/README.md

 6. (optional) Install [CSSCSS](http://zmoazeni.github.io/csscss/)
 7. Install [Grunt](http://gruntjs.com/) by running `npm install -g grunt-cli`

+#### How to use?
+You need to init the project inside of `wp-content` folder (remove all files within this folder then run `grunt-init ntz-wp`).
+After that, all commands needs to be ran inside of `wp-content/themes/project_name/assets`.

 #### Commands that needs to be run for the first time on every project
 1. `npm update --save-dev` to get latest version of all Grunt plugins;